emily1618/Data-Portfolio/CEAP/README.md

 #### Break down of CEAP problem:
-- Metric is pay per application and staff hours needed to complete the application.
+- KPI to considered: # of applicatons, pay per application, # of staff required to run the program successfully
 - The funding is paid per application.
 Therefore, the more the center's application can complete, the higher the revenue.
-However, the payment is capped at a maximum of 2000 applications per year.
-Still, the potential to amend the contract for a higher amount is possible (the funder confirmed that they would like the center to make more applications).
-- If the center can process applications efficiently promptly, then the staff can outreach more to gain more clients for more applications for more pay per application
+- If the center can process applications efficiently promptly, then the staff can outreach more to gain more clients.
-Measure success, increase pay per application, and reduce staff hours needed to complete the application or hire additional staff should processing time stay the same.
-- what is the cost and staffing requirement?
-How many applications do we need to complete to justify hiring an additional staff even with the rate increased?
+- How many applications do we need to complete to justify hiring an additional staff even with the rate increased?

 #### What I completed:
 ✔ I replaced the system from a 7+ years old paper system/storage into an electronic version, including online application and online scheduling.
 The data is stored in JotForm and entered automatically by the clients instead of a staff manually typing in every week into Access.
 In addition, the report can be downloaded and generated in minutes.